pmem/pmdk/doc/libpmemlog.3.md

 callback function must not try to append to the log itself or deadlock will occur.

+# CAVEATS #

+**libpmemlog** relies on the library destructor being called from the main thread.
+For this reason, all functions that might trigger destruction (e.g.
+**dlclose**()) should be called in the main thread.
+Otherwise some of the resources associated with that thread might not be cleaned up properly.

 # LIBRARY API VERSIONING #

 This section describes how the library API is versioned, allowing applications to work with an evolving API.